e-mit/aws-create-db/README.md

-# AWS RDS PostgreSQL setup
+# AWS create DB

-Scripts and template to create a private AWS RDS instance providing a PostgreSQL database.
+Scripts and template to create a private AWS RDS instance hosting a PostgreSQL database.

-A public EC2 instance is also created to allow manual access to the database.
-This is non-essential and can be stopped or terminated if unwanted.
+A public EC2 instance is also created to allow access to the database.

+See also:
+- [github.com/e-mit/aws-ec2-grafana](https://github.com/e-mit/aws-ec2-grafana) to configure and deploy Grafana on the EC2 to display a public dashboard with PostgreSQL data
+- [github.com/e-mit/aws-lambda-get](https://github.com/e-mit/aws-lambda-get) and [github.com/e-mit/aws-lambda-db](https://github.com/e-mit/aws-lambda-db) for gathering data into the RDS using Lambda functions